S2-group/challenge-llms-ethics/README.md

 .
-├── nebula_client_example.py # Example of client for interacting with the Rest API of Nebula ├── pdf2text_converter.py    # Basic Python script for converting a PDF file into a plain txt file ├── pdf2text_converter.py    # Basic Python script for converting a PDF file into a plain txt file ├── LICENSE
+├── nebula_client_example.py # Example of client for interacting with the Rest API of Nebula ├── pdf2text_converter.py    # Basic Python script for converting a PDF file into a plain txt file ├── LICENSE
 └── README.md
 ```